lazyatom/interblah.net/soup/blog/road-testing-the-eleven-inch-air.snip.markdown

-Road Testing The 11" MacBook Air (in progress)
+Road Testing The 11" MacBook Air
 ================================

 __TL;DR__ - some indulgent waffle about whether or not the 11" MacBook Air is a usable development machine.
 The conclusion will almost certainly be: it depends, but probably.